WHAT YOU NEED TO KNOW

 For many business and commercial property owners, an eminent domain taking is a threat to your livelihood.
 You have to ask for – and fight for – the full compensation you may be entitled to.

-Our former NCDOT attorneys have helped our clients get an average of 3x more than the government’s initial offer.1 Some commercial property owners may be able to fight for much more.
+Our former NCDOT attorneys have helped our clients get an average of nearly 3x more than the government’s initial offer.1 Some commercial property owners may be able to fight for much more.

 Get a free case evaluation